Same-sex marriage in Nevada: Sevcik v. Sandoval

+allowed lesbian and gay soldiers to serve openly in uniform, it enhanced unit cohesion.
+When same-sex couples are married, just as when opposite-sex couples are married, they serve as models of loving commitment to all.

 Representative Lucy Flores welcomed the court ruling, saying, "Allowing people to marry who they love is the right thing to do."
 Senator Michael Roberson said that "[t]he state of Nevada should not discriminate against anyone", while Senator Justin Jones said, "This decision wasn't about being a Democrat or a Republican, but about giving those who love one another, regardless of gender, the rights we all deserve."
 Secretary of State Ross Miller welcomed the court ruling.
 The first same-sex couple to receive a marriage license were Kristy Best and Wednesday Smith at around 3 p.m. on Thursday, October 9 in Carson City.
 Theo Small and Antioco Carillo were the first couple to be issued a license in Las Vegas shortly after 5 p.m. on October 9, followed a few minutes later by State Senator Kelvin Atkinson and his partner Sherwood Howard.

 LaFrance v.
 Cline

 The Nevada Supreme Court ruled unanimously in LaFrance v.
 Cline on December 23, 2020, that the U.S. Supreme Court's decision in Obergefell v.
-Hodges obliges the state to recognize same-sex marriages legally performed in other jurisdictions before 2014.
+Hodges obliges the state to retroactively recognize same-sex marriages legally performed in other jurisdictions.
 Mary Elizabeth LaFrance and Gail Cline had a civil union ceremony in Vermont in 2000 and legally wed in Canada in 2003, but their marriage was not recognized in Nevada at the time.
 In 2014, they divorced and filed for judicial dissolution.
 The trial court had to decide what property and assets were part of the "community" for purposes of division of assets.
 District Court Judge Mathew Harter concluded that pursuant to Obergefell he should find that their "community" came into effect when the couple entered into their civil union in 2000, and divided property accordingly.
 LaFrance appealed, contending that their marital community, for purposes of Nevada law, did not come into effect until the Sevcik decision in 2014.
 The Nevada Supreme Court decided that a Vermont civil union could be recognized for these purposes solely if the couple had registered it as a domestic partnership, which LaFrance and Cline did not do.
 The court concluded that their marital community was formed in 2003 in Canada.
 Even though it was not recognized in Nevada at the time, the court found that it must be retroactively recognized pursuant to Obergefell.